-Designed for full-time administrators who hold a Preliminary Administrative Services Credential (PASC), Tier I, this professional administrative credential offers mentoring, support, and advanced coursework to evaluate and improve administrators' effectives.
+Designed for full-time administrators who hold a Preliminary Administrative Services Credential (PASC), this professional administrative credential offers mentoring, support, and advanced coursework to evaluate and improve administrators' effectiveness.
 Candidates are challenged to develop visionary leadership through a program tailored to their individual needs.

-Candidates who have received the PASC, Tier I and are employed in an administrative position have five years to obtain the Professional Administrative Services Credential.
+Candidates who have received the PASC and are employed in an administrative position have five years to obtain the Clear Administrative Services Credential.

 Administrative Credential Program Highlights

-- If you hold a Tier I credential, gain the skills and preparation needed to serve as a full-time administrator in higher level positions.
+- If you hold a credential, gain the skills and preparation needed to serve as a full-time administrator in higher level positions.